gusgarciacruz/InformalHousingLabor/README.md

 - [Estimates](https://gusgarciacruz.github.io/InformalHousingLabor/Estimates.R): code for the econometrics models
 - [LISA bivariate](https://gusgarciacruz.github.io/InformalHousingLabor/LISA_Bivariate_2017.R): code for the LISA bivariate (Fig 5)

-Both the Descriptive Statistics.R and Estimates.R
-use the csv file called "García-Badillo-Aristizábal.csv"

-LISA bivariate.R use the file Medellin_Map.shp
+Both the Descriptive Statistics and Estimates files use the csv file called "García-Badillo-Aristizábal.csv".
+LISA bivariate use the file Medellin_Map.shp

 ### Files
 The "Files" folder contains the data used: